wattrg/6DOF/README.md

 Date: 6/9/2019

 ## Dependancies
-The only external dependancy required for full functionality is Python (3.7 works, earlier versions may work).
+The only external dependancies required for full functionality is Python (3.7 works, earlier versions may work), and your favourite C++ compiler.
+I recommend g++ unless you want to modify make.sh to be consistant with your compiler

 ## Compilation
 To compile on Linux,